Final Project Checklist

 illustrating how your system works, along with any intermediate input

 or output used for the sample run.
-You may also inlcude a short (5 minute) video
+You should also inlcude a short (5-7 minute)

 Your project distribution files should contain the following: